Henrikas-Kiupelis/timestar/API/v2/Misc.md

     RET  ValidAccountDTO
 ```

-    Reads and returns an existing account;
+Reads and returns an existing account

 It will fail if:
   * HTTP 404; an account with given username does not exist;

-    Returned ValidAccount contains all the fields, except password;
+Returned ValidAccount contains all the fields, except password

 # Partition API